 John often saw his father turn to his neighbor for some help.
 He wondered why the other neighbors could not help in solving problems of some other kind.
-It seeded the base, on which TaskRunner was built later.
+It seeded the base, on which this app was built later.

-TaskRunner — is an online platform for ordering services.
-The app users are divided into two categories — Runners (those who carry the tasks out) and Posters (those who order services).
-Posters create tasks with the description of what should be done and publish them on the TaskRunner platform.
-The Runners send requests and the Poster chooses who will perform the task and pays for it.
-After the Poster and the Runner confirm the task fulfillment, the Runner gets his payment.
+The app users are divided into two categories — executants (those who carry the tasks out) and posters (those who order services).
+Posters create tasks with the description of what should be done and publish them on the platform.
+The executants send requests and the poster chooses who will perform the task and pays for it.
+After the Poster and the executant confirm the task fulfillment, the executant gets his payment.
 Administrative function is also presupposed for system management and control.

-- A mobile app for Runners (also for iOS and Android)
+- A mobile app for executant (also for iOS and Android)

 - Admin Panel (Web)